eldipa/book-of-gehn/_posts/2021-06-12-Document-building-from-static-blog-to-textbook.md

 ## Images and diagrams

+{% marginfigure '' 'assets/statistics/seaborn-cheatsheet/seaborn-cheatsheet-v1.svg'
+'' '' '' %}

 I make a lot of diagrams, state machines and plots but I try to not make them by hand.

-Tools that requires a human to do the layout are a waste of time (there are exceptions like me [Seaborn Cheatsheet](/book-of-gehn/articles/2021/06/05/Seaborn-Cheatsheet.html)).
+Tools that requires a human to do the layout are a waste of time (there are exceptions like me [Seaborn Cheatsheet](/articles/2021/06/05/Seaborn-Cheatsheet.html)).

 Instead I prefer to *describe* the diagram in text and let a program to do the image and layout for me.